-It didn’t come as a surprise to any of us at LRWC that last week’s post about not using credit cards generated so much conversation and that so many readers have strong, staunch opinions about their cards (or lack thereof).
+It didn’t come as a surprise to any of us at LRWC that the post about not using credit cards generated so much conversation and that so many readers have strong, staunch opinions about their cards (or lack thereof).

 How to Use Credit Cards – The Right Way!

 Clearly, getting rid of the plastic is only one side of the argument and while we can all agree that carrying balances on a credit card is never a good idea, there are many people (myself included) who whole-heartedly embrace using credit cards the RIGHT way.

 Credit Card Rewards and Cash Back Incentives

 The number one reason commenters on last week’s post stated for using their credit cards was their rewards systems and cash back opportunities.
 As one reader pointed out, “it’s like getting free money.”
 And she’s absolutely right.
 As long as you pay your balances, in full, each month, many credit cards offer users amazing rewards and money-making opportunities that can maximize couponing and catalina rewards.
 But you need to have the “right” cards.
 One of my personal favorites, the Chase Freedom card, offers 5% cash back on select purchases every quarter.
 As another reader pointed out, this quarter that includes grocery stores, which is akin to taking 5% off my total grocery purchases for the month.
 Similar cards, such as the Target RED card, offer users the same advantages, but only at their establishments.

 Other rewards include airline miles, physical items, and gift certificates.
 Paying attention to the “real” value of these options is another way users can maximize their card use and make money.
 In general, a cash back total translates to 10 points = $1 statement credit or physical check.
 However, gift certificates may be priced more favorably.
 I have gotten a $25 gift certificate for 200 points, for example.
 This adds up to even more free items as you maximize your point usage.